Predator Free 2050 Research Strategy 2020 – 2024

 - invite a review of the strategy development process.

-The current strategy was prepared in 2017 with the Biological Heritage National Science Challenge to guide Predator Free 2050 Limited’s $1m pa investment in breakthrough science.
+The 2017-2020 Research Strategy was prepared with the Biological Heritage National Science Challenge to guide Predator Free 2050 Limited’s initial $1m pa investment in breakthrough science.

-The strategy is focussed on the 2025 target of achieving a science solution capable of eradicating at least one small mammalian predator from the mainland.
+The strategy was focused on the 2025 target of achieving a science solution capable of eradicating at least one small mammalian predator from the mainland.

 Products to Projects